 Place the cup on the bottom rack of the dishwasher.
 This will ensure that the vinegar is evenly sprayed all over the interior of the dishwasher as the spray arm works its magic.
 Make sure that you close the door properly and set the cycle to normal or regular.
 You do not need to use the high heat or sanitize feature when cleaning with vinegar.
 If your dishwasher has vents for releasing steam, you should make sure that you have at least one open window.
 The smell of the vinegar can be quite strong and you do not want to inhale it.

-Once the cycle comes to an end, open your dishwasher and leave it open to air.
+Once the cycle comes to an end, open your clean dishwasher and leave it open to air.
 If possible, allow your dishwasher to air overnight.

 Make sure that you read the user manual or consult with the manufacturer regarding any decalcification products.
 There are some products like citric acid cleaners that are often recommended by manufacturers.
 If this is the case, you can use this cleaner in much the same way as you would vinegar.
 Don’t forget to clean out the water filtration system regularly.
 This is where particles tend to accumulate and this is how your dishwasher protects itself from calcification.
 If this filter is not cleaned, particles may pass through and enter the dishwasher tub.
 It’s also important to remember that vinegar is acidic and, if you use this cleaning method too often, it can cause more harm than good.
 Decalcify your dishwasher once a month (at the most) using vinegar and take care not to mix vinegar with any other detergents.